 A car loan is very similar to a secured personal loan, maybe with a lower interest rate.
 Please read the fine print for the total amount payable (the interest, plus fees, plus the initial loan) and, like that computer deal we just looked at in the Personal Loans sub-topic, don’t get sucked into a deal for “just $7 a day” or “from $60 a week”.
 Although, to read the fine print in the TV advertisement you may need to sit really close to the telly.
 If you’re like me and don’t have a 100 inch high definition plasma then you won’t be able to read print that fine, so you have to ring them to discover that the $15,000 car will end up costing you over $22,000.
 (Source: Southgate Financial Services phone quote; February 2008; loan term of 5 years.)

 As with the other loans we have looked at so far, paying off car loans should be a priority if you have one, but the best scenario is not to get one in the first place.

 Buying a car? – Private Fleet’s website has info on what to do and what to avoid.
-They will also find the best deal around for the make and model you are looking for – both new and used (for a fee of course, but you’ll probably end up saving heaps). *Disclosure*: I have been a customer of Private Fleet and they saved me a couple of grand.
+They will also find the best deal around for the make and model you are looking for – both new and used (for a fee of course, but you’ll probably end up saving heaps). *Disclosure*: I have been a customer of Private Fleet and they saved me a couple of grand on two seperate occasions.
 They are not paying me for this plug.
 They are also not about to give me an awesome deal on a car for this plug.
 This is a free plug.
 Anyone who works in marketing would say I’m an idiot.